johndavemanuel/bootstrap-gulp-starter-template/README.md

 The template is built with Sass and Gulp build system with these features:

--	Handlebars HTML templates with Panini– Panini is a super simple flat file generator for use with Gulp.
+-	Handlebars HTML templates with Panini – a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON or YAML.
 -	Sass compilation, prefixing with autoprefixer, and javaScript concatenation
 -	Built-in BrowserSync server - will automatically reload your page when files are changed.
 It also live-injects CSS changes when you save a Sass file.
 This task runs continuously and defaults to localhost.
 -	For production builds - CSS compression, JavaScript compression, Image compression and more.